JCI Gala unmasks big dollars - Vernon Morning Star

 The Vernon chapter is giving proceeds from their ninth-annual Gala and Charity Auction to three local groups: Vernon Jubilee Hospital Foundation, Vernon Women’s Transition House Society and the Okanagan Boys & Girls Club — Teen Junction.

-Mike Mezynski and Cera Brown were co-chairs of the event which saw JCI members sell scores of $25 red balloons offering major prizes such as airfare vouchers, gas cards and jewellery.
+Mike Mezynski and Cera Brown were co-chairs of the event which saw JCI members sell scores of $25 red balloons offering major prizes such as airfare vouchers, gas cards and jewelry.

 “This evening, not only do we celebrate the power of community, we also have the opportunity to give back to three important charities in our community,” said Mezynski.